francjpd/data-structure-and-algos/README.md

-## Algorithms
+# Algorithms

 The purpose from this project is to serve as a respository of the problems i've been solving.

-The project only uses two libraries:
+The project only uses two librariies:

 - Standard lint
 - Vitest to include unit test for each problem I encounter.
 So you can actually implement the test within the problem and its cleaner. ie